Looking to experience the best trail running Bend Oregon has to offer? Lace up your shoes and let’s hit these epic Bend trail runs.

 Smith Rock State Park

-If you’re up for some miles we recommend taking the longest loop around the park, which is more gradual (most of the way) and presents the best views of the park.
+This trail has steep sections but is mostly fairly gradual and presents the best views of the park.
 Otherwise, take a look at the trail map and see what suits you!

 Learn more in our full article about Smith Rock State Park.